FAIR research data

 Research data shall be reusable

-Guidelines for implementing the criteria
+Guide to implementing the criteria

 To enable FAIR data management to be implemented in the research process, the Swedish Research Council has produced a more detailed description in the form of a guide to the criteria.
-The guide aims to provide support for the practical implementation of the criteria at a more detailed level.
-They can be used as a joint source of information for all who support researchers in planning data management, in particular the support functions for data management at higher education institutions and infrastructures, where adaptation to FAIR data management and practical implementation of the FAIR principles are often done.
+The guide aims to provide support for practical implementation of the criteria at a more detailed level.
+It can be used as a joint source of information for all who support researchers in planning data management, in particular the support functions for data management at higher education institutions and infrastructures, where adaptation to FAIR data management and practical implementation of the FAIR principles are often done.

 Guide to implementing the criteria for FAIR research data (in Swedish)